Deep Learning for Clouds and Cloud Shadow Segmentation in Methane Satellite and Airborne Imaging Spectroscopy: Acknowledgments

 \section{Acknowledgments}

-Funding for MethaneSAT and MethaneAIR activities was provided in part by Anonymous, Arnold Ventures, The Audacious Project, Ballmer Group, Bezos Earth Fund, The Children’s Investment Fund Foundation, Heising-Simons Family Fund, King Philanthropies, Robertson Foundation, Skyline Foundation and Valhalla Foundation.
+\mpc{Funding for MethaneSAT and MethaneAIR activities was provided in part by Anonymous, Arnold Ventures, The Audacious Project, Ballmer Group, Bezos Earth Fund, The Children’s Investment Fund Foundation, Heising-Simons Family Fund, King Philanthropies, Robertson Foundation, Skyline Foundation and Valhalla Foundation.
 For a more complete list of funders, please visit \url{www.methanesat.org}.
-We thank the AstroAI and EarthAI institutes at the Center for Astrophyiscs | Harvard \& Smithsonian for useful discussions and guidance.
-CG was supported by AstroAI at the Center for Astrophysics | Harvard and Smithsonian.
+We express our gratitude to the MethaneAIR field team for their contributions to MethaneAIR data collection.
+We thank the AstroAI and EarthAI institutes at the Center for Astrophyiscs $|$ Harvard \& Smithsonian for useful discussions and guidance.
+CG and MPC were supported by AstroAI at the Center for Astrophysics $|$ Harvard and Smithsonian.}

--2\baselineskip plus -1fil \begin{IEEEbiography}[{ }]{Manuel Pérez-Carrasco} received the Master's degree in Computer Science from the University of Concepción, Concepción, Chile.
-He worked on deep learning models for remote sensing and astrophysics with focus on the developing of data driven techniques for scientific discovery. \end{IEEEbiography}
+-2\baselineskip plus -1fil \begin{IEEEbiography}[{ }]{Manuel Pérez-Carrasco} received the Master's degree in Computer Science from the University of Concepción, Chile.
+He works on machine learning models for remote sensing and environmental monitoring. \end{IEEEbiography}

 -2\baselineskip plus -1fil \begin{IEEEbiography}[{ }]{Maya Nasr} is a Science Engineer at Environmental Defense Fund and Harvard University, where she leads in-orbit lunar calibrations and the team developing machine learning models for the MethaneSAT mission.
 She brings expertise in space operations, mission planning, systems engineering, technology strategy, and space law and policy.
 She previously worked on space projects including NASA's Mars 2020 Perseverance rover mission, Cassini's mission activity on Titan, and the OneWeb satellites network.
 She holds Bachelor's, Master's, and Ph.D. degrees in Aerospace Engineering from MIT. \end{IEEEbiography}